+Generating additional income through:
-- Generating additional income from Outreach meals provision by satisfying a demand for good quality meals and benefitting from the associated economies of scale; - Using online systems to collect income from parents, including by Direct Debit, to improve cash flow by allowing bills to be settled outside of the school day and during holidays; and - Continuing to support Stramongate Nursery as they adapt to new premises, extended age range and extended opening hours to, hopefully, increase their future viability and profitability.
-The academy trust will benefit from this via a profit-share arrangement; - Robustly challenging spending, to ensure the reduction of duplication and waste and the realisation of any cost savings available.
-During the year under review, to this effect, the Trust has: - Developed a robust system of financial oversight and governance through the continued development of the trust's internal scrutiny procedures, including working with new internal and external audit firms; - Undertaking a full review of the School's Financial Delegation Policy and purchasing procedures and authorisation levels; - Utilised government procurement frameworks and nationally negotiated deals, including the Energy for Schools framework operated by Crown Commercial Services and the CPC; - Used public sector procurement organisations for the purchasing of classroom supplies; - Worked with the School's Buying Hub North West to review the cost effectiveness of the school's cleaning function.
-This review concluded that the school's in-house cleaning team offered greater value for money than external providers; - Worked with the DfE Buying for Schools service to run a tender process for the purchasing of lockers; - Undertaken a number of restricted tender processes in relation to the academy trust's: - absence insurance: - telecoms and broadband provision;

-- ICT support services; and - Capital expenditure projects, including desktop computers for the admin team and perimeter fencing; - Continued using benchmarking tools to review performance and identify further efficiency opportunities; and - Sought opportunities to generate further income from the school site, via lettings.
-The School House is rented to a private individual and further opportunities are being sought for the letting of the Hub.
+- The sale of school meals to pupils by continuing to work with the School Council and responding to feedback from parents and carers to develop a varied menu of popular, healthy meals options; - The sale of meals to the families of children attending Stramongate Nursery, satisfying a demand for good quality meals and benefitting from the associated economies of scale; - Lettings of the school site.
+The School House is rented to a private individual and further opportunities are being sought for the letting of the Hub; and - Using online systems to collect income from parents, including by Direct Debit, to improve cash flow by allowing bills to be settled outside of the school day and during holidays.

+Robustly challenging spending, to ensure the reduction of duplication and waste and the realisation of any cost savings available.
+During the year under review, to this effect, the Trust has:

+- Developed a robust system of financial oversight and governance through the continued development of the trust's internal scrutiny procedures, including working with a new internal audit function; - Utilised government procurement frameworks and nationally negotiated deals, including the Energy for Schools framework operated by Crown Commercial Services and the CPC; - Used public sector procurement organisations (i.e. YPO) for the purchasing of classroom supplies; - Worked with the DfE Buying for Schools service to purchase equipment and obtain quotes for energy efficiency audits; - Undertaken a number of restricted tender processes in relation to the academy trust's: - o absence insurance; - accounting software support services; - admin reprographic services; - maintenance projects, including asbestos removal and lagging of pipes; - Undertaken a detailed review of the cost of providing school meals and sought opportunities to reduce costs by adjusting recipes and negotiating with suppliers; - Diversified suppliers used for wrap-around care food purchases; - Continued using benchmarking tools to review performance and identify further efficiency opportunities; and - Sought opportunities to work collaboratively with other local schools, in particular in seeking to recruit a new CFO jointly with Kendal Primary MAT;